Icenium/icenium-cli/docs/man_pages/publishing/appstore.md

 ------|-------
 General | `$ appbuilder appstore <Command>`

 Connects to your iTunes Connect account.
-You must run the `appstore` command with a related command.
+You must run the `appstore` command with a command extension.

 ### Attributes

-`<Command>` is a related command that extends the `appstore` command.
-You can run the following related commands.
+`<Command>` extends the `appstore` command.
+You can set the following values for this attribute.
 * `list` - Lists all application records in iTunes Connect.
 <% if(isCordova || isNativeScript) { %>* `upload` - Builds the project and uploads the binary to iTunes Connect.<% } %>
 <% if(isHtml) { %>